 Israel releases director of hospital it says was used as a Hamas base.
 He alleges abuse in custody

+The decision to release Mohammed Abu Selmia, apparently taken in order to free up space in overcrowded detention centers, sparked uproar from across the political spectrum, with government ministers and opposition leaders saying he should have remained behind bars.

-The release of Mohammed Abu Selmia without charge or trial raised further questions about Israel’s allegations regarding Shifa Hospital, which its forces have raided on two occasions since the start of its nearly nine-month war with Hamas.
+They reiterated allegations that he had played a role in Hamas’ alleged use of Shifa Hospital, which Israeli forces have raided twice since the start of the nearly nine-month war with Hamas.
+Abu Selmia and other health officials have repeatedly denied those accusations, and that fact that he was released without charge or trial was likely to raise further questions about them.

-Abu Selmia said he and other prisoners had been tortured and held under harsh conditions, allegations that could not be independently confirmed but matched other accounts of Palestinian detainees who have been released back into Gaza.
+Abu Selmia was released back into Gaza along with 54 other Palestinian detainees, many of whom also alleged abuse.
+The allegations could not be independently confirmed but matched other accounts of Palestinians who have been held in Israeli custody.

-“Our detainees have been subjected to all kinds of torture behind bars,” he said.
-“There was almost daily torture.
-Cells are broken into and prisoners are beaten.”
+“Our detainees have been subjected to all kinds of torture behind bars,” Abu Selmia said at a news conference after his release.
+“There was almost daily torture.”
 He said guards broke his finger and caused his head to bleed during beatings, in which they used batons and dogs.

 He said the medical staff at different facilities where he was held had also taken part in the abuse “in violation of all laws.”
 He said some detainees had limbs amputated because of poor medical care.